-The six fires analyzed in this report burned more than 552,000 acres with 14 reportable injuries, approximately 300 structures lost, and more than 400 additional structures threatened.
-Response costs in FY 2020 for these fires totaled more the \$14 million.
+The six fires analyzed for this report burned more than 552,000 acres.
+There were 14 reportable injuries, approximately 300 structures lost, and more than 400 additional structures threatened.
+Response costs in FY 2020 for these fires totaled more than \$14 million.
 Extreme fire behavior was exhibited in some fires.
 In certain areas, the fire damaged natural and cultural resources or community infrastructure.
 In other areas, fire assumed the natural disturbance role resulting in landscape benefits.
 In 2020, fires on DOI lands threatened a total of 7,785 structures resulting in the loss of 684 structures.
-Overall, 93% of residences and 88% of all other structures were protected.
+Overall, 93 percent of residences and 88 percent of all other structures were protected.3